About the Denver Witches’ Ball

 As the years went by, the Ball became a major community celebration attracting as many as 800 people, with over 40 vendors, a psychic fair, multiple musical performances, costume contests, drumming, dancing, children’s activities, and a midnight ritual.

-At the turn of the century the Witches’ Ball moved to the beautiful, historic Highlands Masonic Temple at 35th and Federal Boulevard, in Denver, where the Ball now takes place each year.
+At the turn of the century the Witches’ Ball moved to the beautiful, historic Highlands Masonic Temple at 35th and Federal Boulevard, in Denver, where the Ball was held until 2024.
+Starting in 2025, it is being held at the Denver Marriott Westminster.

 As our community grows and evolves, the special events that are the expression of that community evolve.
 In 2014, Jackie turned over production of the Ball to Chris and Karen Mohr.
-They are committed to carrying on the tradition.
-They continue to pursue the expression of the mission of the Witches’ Ball, to create the celebration of magickal community in a way that serves many diverse interests — all in one place, one night, each year.
-See you at the Witches’ Ball!
+They committed to carrying on the tradition, to pursue the expression of the mission of the Witches’ Ball, to create the celebration of magickal community in a way that serves many diverse interests — all in one place, one night, each year.

-Our blessings go with the spirit of George Moyer, who departed for the Summerland on August 25th, 2011.
+Our blessings go with the spirit of George Moyer, who departed for the Summerland on August 25th, 2011, and to Jackie Weller, who passed July 27, 2024.